-How can you better listen to what your body tells you, both through the tension and through the release when you allow yourself some of those activities that give you a moment of peace?
+What is your body telling you, both through the tension and through the release when you allow yourself some of those activities that give you a moment of peace?
 Would you like to find a way to make your life easier, more satisfying or less stressful, perhaps?